David Wood has a multipotentialite entrepreneurial approach to business. He has developed a small diversified portfolio of business cells.

 David was brought in to Monstermob by the founder Martin Higginson.
 He was an adviser for the music channel; and supplier of ringtone content.
 He was there through the celebrations of the £19+m first year sales; the £32+m market cap floatation on AIM (2003); the appointment – on his recommendation – of ex Ministry of Sound and Sony music lawyer David Bloomfield; the sale of over 25mil downloads a month; operations in 19 countries and 10m monthly subscribers.

-2000 to Present: Faith & Hope Songs [Co-Founder, Co-CEO, and Thirty-percent shareholder as this is a division of Faith & Hope Records Limited]
+2000 to Present: Faith & Hope Songs [Division of Faith & Hope Records Limited]

 2000 saw major expansion for Faith & Hope Records Limited with the creation of our publishing division Faith & Hope Songs [see the year 1997 above for more info]